 Additionally, DNA relationship testing is required between individuals claiming a biological parent-child relationship.
 If we determine you are a refugee through this program, you will undergo a medical examination.
 If we approve you for travel, you will receive cultural orientation and assistance with travel arrangements to the city where your U.S.-based qualifying parent resides.

 If you receive access to the program, but we find you ineligible for refugee status, we will consider on a case-by-case basis whether to parole you into the United States for urgent humanitarian reasons or significant public benefit.
 In considering parole, we may require you to submit additional information or documentation.
-This may include documentation that you will have a means of support if we parole you into the United States, which may include a sworn statement, and supporting evidence for certain adult and married qualifying family members, guardians, or caregivers.
+This may include documentation that you will have a means of support if we parole you into the United States, which may include a sworn statement, and supporting evidence from adult and married qualifying family members, guardians, or caregivers.

 If you are conditionally eligible for referral for further parole processing under the CAM program, you must meet the following additional requirements: